spinnaker/dcd-spec/README.md

 * Stage looping.
 Need a way to loop over individual stages given a variable.
   I hesitate to add a `with_items` concept like what Ansible has, but can't yet think of a better solution.
-* Define how module injection of entire stages can work.
-* Define more flexible injection control.
-* Define how to conditionally inherit nested lists & maps.
-* Refactor modules, stages, variables to use maps instead of lists.
+* Evaluate if we should refactor modules, stages, variables to use maps instead of lists.